Click on the links below to jump to a particular section:

 This information is intended to give you general information regarding the ways in which we ensure we support all of our pupils with SEND, in order that they can realise their potential.
 It may not list every skill, resource and technique we use to achieve this as these are continually developed and we try to modify our provision to meet the needs of individual pupils.

 If you would like further information about what we offer here at Hexham Middle School for students with SEND, then please do not hesitate to contact our SENCo, Mrs A Frankish (01434 602533), or our Assistant SENDCo, Ms L Richardson-Clarke (01434 611776).

 We have a number of dedicated Learning Support Assistants who support pupils with SEND at Hexham Middle School both in and out of class.

-We also have a Senior Learning Support Assistant (SLSA) who teaches smaller intervention groups.
+We also have a dedicated intervention teacher who teaches smaller intervention groups.

 Here at Hexham Middle School we:

-- Work closely with parents or carers to agree on the best actions to take to help pupils make progress and feel happy at school.
+- Work closely with parents/carers to agree on the best actions to take to help pupils make progress and feel happy at school.

 - Make sure lesson content is differentiated to take into account different learning needs and to make sure pupils can access the content of the lessons.

-- Monitor the progress of the pupils to ensure pupils are making progress in English and Maths; this allows the SENCo to take action if progress is not as expected.
+- Monitor the progress of the pupils to ensure pupils are making progress.

-- Create Pupil Profiles for our high need pupils which are formulated and overseen by the SENCo in conjunction with the pupils, parents and staff.
+- Create Pupil Profiles for our high need pupils which are formulated and overseen by the SENCo/Assistant SENCo.

-- Support our families of children with SEN, formally through review meetings and informally as our SENCo/ Senior LSA is available to speak either on the phone or in person.
+- Support our families of children with SEND, formally through review meetings and informally as our SENCo/Assistant SENCo is available to speak either on the phone or in person.

-- Seek advice from outside agencies to ensure each child’s needs are fully identified and understood and to learn from specialists how best to support our children with SEN.
+- Seek advice from outside agencies to ensure each child’s needs are fully identified and understood and to learn from specialists how best to support our children with SEND.

-- Regularly evaluate our teaching resources to ensure they are accessible to all children with SEN.
+- Regularly evaluate our teaching resources to ensure they are accessible to all children with SEND.

-- Ensure our school activities and trips, as far as is possible, are accessible to all our children with SEN.
+- Ensure our school activities and trips, as far as is possible, are accessible to all our children with SEND.